act-rules/act-rules.github.io/_rules/target-size-enhanced-gi8qkf.md

 #### Passed Example

+> TODO: the input is UA controlled, this needs to change.

 This `input` element, combined with its [implicit label][] and its padding, has a [clickable area][] containing a rectangle of approximately 81×48px.
 Note that this rectangle has to intersect both the `input` element itself, and the text of the label (within the solid green border), as none of the individual components are enough.

 ```html